Most businesses need customer relationship management tools to generate leads, interact with prospects, and drive sales.

 With marketing automation, your marketing team can focus on business growth rather than repetitive everyday tasks.

-Operational CRM software can also automate lead generation and conversion functions.
+Operational CRM systems can also automate lead generation and conversion functions.
 This includes tools that schedule appointments and emails.
 These tools help increase your conversions.

-These types of CRM software automate the initial interaction your leads have with your company, allowing your sales team to focus on closing deals.
+These types of customer relationship management software automate the initial interaction your leads have with your company, allowing your sales team to focus on closing deals.

 For instance, a potential client can easily book an appointment with your sales team without having to directly interact with them, thus saving time.